libp2p/docs/content/guides/getting-started/browser-to-browser.md

 By the end of the guide, you should be familiar with the requisite libp2p and WebRTC protocols and concepts and how to use them to establish libp2p connections between browsers.

 WebRTC is a set of open standards and Web APIs that enable Web apps to establish direct connectivity for audio/video conferencing and exchanging arbitrary data.
-Today, it is [broadly adopted by most browsers](https://caniuse.com/?search=webrtc), and powers a lot of popular web conferencing apps.
+Today, WebRTC is [adopted by most browsers](https://caniuse.com/?search=webrtc), and powers a lot of popular web conferencing apps.

 Both js-libp2p and WebRTC are quite complicated technologies due to the complex nature of peer-to-peer networking, browser standards, and security.
 In favor of brevity, this guide will skim over some details while linking out to relevant resources.